AP: Publicly traded firms get $300M in small-business loans

 In an emailed statement Monday, the company said: “The livelihood of our U.S. employees and their families would be severely disrupted if they were to lose their jobs or be furloughed.
 We are doing everything we can to support them.”

 Michael Minnis, who has studied the SBA program as an accounting professor at the University of Chicago Booth School of Business, said he understood the frustrations of smaller businesses that have not received funding when publicly listed companies have.
-But he said it would be impossible to go into the program and change the parameters now.
+But he said it would be hard to go into the program and change the parameters now.

 “There’s a fundamental trade-off here between speed and targeting this in the absolute best way,” he said.